 Scleral contact lenses hold other advantages as well.
 If you suffer from dry eye, for example, you may have had trouble finding soft contacts that don't aggravate the condition.
 Scleral contacts can help by trapping moisture in the space between the lens and the cornea.

-Our optometrist will be happy to fit you for scleral lenses if corneal lenses are less than ideal for you.
-Depending on your specific needs, our optometrist may offer you a choice between full-sized scleral lenses or their smaller cousins, semi-scleral and corneo-scleral lenses.
+Our eye care professional will be happy to fit you for scleral lenses if corneal lenses are less than ideal for you.
+Depending on your specific needs, our eye care professional may offer you a choice between full-sized scleral lenses or their smaller cousins, semi-scleral and corneo-scleral lenses.
 You may be pleasantly surprised to discover that your scleral lenses are actually even more comfortable to wear than traditional corneal lenses.
 That's because the sclera is less sensitive than the cornea.

 Visit Our Columbia SC Clinic for an Exam